ninkibah/country-select/README.md

 This project was forked to have a version of the gem which would use 2 letter ISO-3166 country codes, and allow for internationalization.
 The translations can be set up under the "countries" key with the ISO-3166 code as the sub-key.
 Thus: countries.US is the translation key for the United States of America.
+The translated country names are then sorted alphabetically.

 ## Latest Changes
+**1.2.3**

+- Translated names are now sorted alphabetically.
+- Code is a little cleaner and more efficient (no need for zipping)

+**1.2.2**

+-- Fixed translated countries missing translation.
+It now defaults to the English name.
+-- Fixed handling of priority countries.

 **1.2.0**

 - Converted COUNTRIES to a hash from default English name to ISO-3166 2 letter code.